Mary Smith Lockwood: Woman's suffrage

+Daughters of the American Revolution

 On July 13, 1890, after the Sons of the American Revolution refused to allow women to join their group, Lockwood published the story of patriot Hannah White Arnett in The Washington Post, ending her piece with the question, "Where will the Sons and Daughters of the American Revolution place Hannah Arnett?"
 On July 21 of that year, William O. McDowell, a great-grandson of Hannah White Arnett, published an article in The Washington Post offering to help form a society to be known as the Daughters of the American Revolution.
 The first meeting of the society was held August 9, 1890.

 The Daughters of the American Revolution was officially founded on October 11, 1890, at 2 p.m. at the Strathmore Arms, the home of Lockwood, who was one of its four co-founders.
 Sons of the American Revolution members Registrar General Dr. George Brown Goode, Secretary General A. Howard Clark, William O. McDowell (SAR member #1), Wilson L. Gill (secretary at the inaugural meeting), and 18 other people met at the Strathmore Arms that day, but Lockwood, Eugenia Washington, Mary Desha, and Ellen Hardin Walworth are called co-founders since they held two to three meetings in August 1890.

 Lockwood was also the Daughters of the American Revolution's first historian, and served as editor of the Daughters of the American Revolution Magazine from 1894 to 1900.
 The Daughters of the American Revolution was inspired by her to resolve on October 18, 1890, to "provide a place for the collection of Historical relics which will accumulate…and for historical portraits, pictures, etc. This may first be in rooms, and later in the erection of a fire-proof building."

+In 1912 she spoke out publicly against the usage of the DAR's Memorial Continental Hall for a United Daughters of the Confederacy convention, and the posting of Confederate flags in the building.
+Lockwood called the event an "invasion of the women who once followed a rebellious flag."

+Ruffin incident

+At the 1900 biennial meeting of the Federation of Women's Club meeting in June 1900, Josephine St. Pierre Ruffin, a Black woman, was denied credentials as a member of a Black club.
+Lockwood became publicly involved with the resulting public debate.
+As Secretary of the Federation, she published an editorial in the Washington Post that defended the actions of the convention.
+She acknowledged that the Women's Era Club (also referred to as the New Era Club) was excluded, but claimed that it was done, in part, because Black club women did not want to integrate and "be dominated" by white clubs.
+Ruffin and other responded in editorials of their own, with Ruffin calling Lockwood's statements "interesting and amusing... distorted point of view."